coursera-dl/edx-dl/standalone/Readme.txt

 Open the file `config` using text editor, replace yourusername, yourpassword with your own username and password.

-For Windows users, double click `edx-dl.exe` to execute the program.
+For Windows users, double click `edx-dl.bat` to execute the program.
 For Linux and Mac users, execute `edx-dl` from terminal.

 Notes
 ------